jonwk-19/jonwk-19/README.md

 - 🔭 I’m currently working on **personal projects**

-- 🌱 I’m currently learning **React and NodeJS**
+- 🌱 I’m currently learning **React, NodeJS and Cybersecurity**

 - 👯 I’m looking to collaborate on **softaware development, like backend projects**

 - 🤝 I’m looking for help **with tips to improve my skills**

-- 👨‍💻 All of my projects are available at [https://github.com/jdomingo2022206](https://github.com/jdomingo2022206)
+- 👨‍💻 All of my projects are available at [https://github.com/jonwk-19](https://github.com/jonwk-19)

 - 💬 Ask me about **JavaScript and backend projects**